Dittner/CodeCache/README.md

 # CodeCache
-Local code base with examples, that is manipulated via a web-browser.
+Local code base with examples that can be managed through a web browser.